 Yet even while in that mental state, divine comfort never left me.
 It was so amazing: I started to pray, and my thoughts were flooded with wonderful messages, or inspiration, about God’s laws of goodness and justice.

 Science and Health with Key to the Scriptures by Mary Baker Eddy, the Discoverer of Christian Science, explains, “Divine Love always has met and always will meet every human need” (p.
 494).
 Those messages were just what I needed.
 They made clear to me that throughout the Scriptures, from Genesis to Revelation, are examples of the triumph of God, the one divine Spirit and Mind.
 For instance, the Gospels tell of ten lepers who did not remain lepers but were healed by Christ Jesus’ understanding of man’s true nature as spiritual and pure.
-And Jesus did not remain dead, but he arose to demonstrate that true life is in God, not matter.
+And Jesus did not remain dead after his crucifixion, but arose to demonstrate that true life is in God, not matter.

 I also thought of the experience of a family member who had a serious accident but did not remain an invalid; he was healed through Christian Science.
 All of this demonstrated to me the absolute power of Spirit, God.
 I felt assured that my son and I would experience salvation and justice.
 Despite frustration and discouragement, imbibing what I was learning in Christian Science about the nature of God as merciful, loving, and good made such a difference in my life.
 These ideas felt so real that they saved me from hopelessness.